gingerbreadman11/StudySync/README.md

    deactivate
    ```

-Not mandatory, but if you skip this and things break, don’t say we didn’t warn you! 😅
+Not mandatory, but if you skip this and things break, don’t say I didn’t warn you!